 The Spanish Village between Washington Ave and Pennsylvania Ave is known as Española Way in South Beach is a great place to explore and look at Mediterranean architecture.
 Look for bell towers, archways, awnings, porches, balconies, carved stonework, rough stucco walls, clay tiles roofs, wrought iron fixtures.

-Art Deco For Sale
+Art Deco Properties For Sale in Miami

 South Beach Art Deco